-BMP 1.H Public Input on SWMPP and Annual Report
+BMP 1.D Public Input on SWMPP and Annual Report

-The City will invite the public to provide input on the SWMPP by posting a copy of the most recent SWMPP and Annual Report on the City's Stormwater Webpage and making them available at City Hall for residents to view.
+The City will invite the public to provide annual input on the SWMPP by posting a copy of the most recent SWMPP and Annual Report on the City's Stormwater Webpage and making them available at City Hall for residents to view.
+The City will advertise the City's Stormwater webpage to encourage the general public to provide comments and be actively engaged in the development and administration of the stormwater program.